Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Introduction

-Our method introduces zero additional parameters and operates orthogonally to model architecture choices.
+Given the slow dynamics of node preferences, we propose a history-based pseudo-labeling scheme, inspired by the moving average labels (MAL) idea, that turns supervision-free batches into informative training signals, enabling faster training while maintaining model quality for TGNs.
+Formally, the training pseudo-labels for MAL are the exponentially weighted recent targets.
+The MAL operates orthogonally to model architecture choices and introduces no additional parameters.
 By augmenting the standard cross-entropy loss with pseudo-labeled batches, we transform previously idle computation into productive training steps.
-These results highlight the underutilized potential of temporal pseudolabeling.
 Our work shifts the paradigm from "train only when supervised" to "always train, intelligently extrapolate," offering a principled solution to gradient sparsity in dynamic graph learning.
+We also compare MAL with an alternative pseudo-label generation strategy, Persistent Forecast, which uses only the most recently observed label.

-Comprehensive experiments on the Temporal Graph Benchmark (TGB)~\cite{gastinger2024tgb} validate our approach.
-Our experimental evaluation using TGNv2~\cite{tjandra2024enhancing} as the backbone architecture with top performance for TGB, shows consistent acceleration of model convergence by 2-15x across all four benchmark datasets, while maintaining competitive prediction accuracy.
+Comprehensive experiments on the Temporal Graph Benchmark (TGB)~\cite{huang2023temporal} validate our approach.
+Our experiments demonstrate consistent improvements in model quality across all four benchmark datasets, with NDCG@10 gains ranging from 3\% to 17\% compared to vanilla training.
+Simultaneously, our method dramatically accelerates the convergence, reducing time-to-target performance on average by 6\(\times\) across datasets.